tfaller/nyancoin-client/doc/readme-qt.rst

 Alternatively, install `Qt Creator`_ and open the `litecoin-qt.pro` file.

-An executable named `litecoin-qt` will be built.
+An executable named `Nyancoin-qt` will be built.

 .. _`Qt Creator`: http://qt.nokia.com/downloads/